May 27, 2020

-We know that laser science and the terms used when talking about laser surgery can be confusing.
-Here we have taken the time to define some important keywords that are used when talking about soft-tissue lasers, laser surgery, and dental lasers.
+We know that the terms used when talking about laser surgery and laser science can be confusing.
+So we have taken the time to define some of the important terms that are used when talking about soft-tissue lasers, laser surgery, and laser dentistry.
 LightScalpel was founded by a laser physicist, laser education is what makes us different from most other manufacturers.
-If you you are finding it hard to understand anything about lasers or laser tissue interaction, feel free to ask us.
+If you are finding it hard to understand laser science or laser-tissue interaction, feel free to ask us.

 Laser Surgery Terms Defined